-That’s why West Anthem and partners are developing tactical music city strategies for Edmonton and Calgary, and a toolkit to support smaller jurisdictions aiming to grow the impact of music on their communities.
-To get there, we’re building on research and engagement done over the last decade.
-This webpage gives you a view of milestones from that journey and keeps you up to date on our process moving forward.
+That’s why West Anthem, the Government of Alberta, Alberta Music, and the National Music Centre have developed tactical music city strategies for Edmonton and Calgary, and a toolkit to support rural and small cities aiming to grow the impact of music on their communities.
+To get there, we’ve built upon research and engagement from the last decade.
+Here you will find the strategies and toolkit along with milestones from our progress throughout the project.

 In a province that seeks a more diverse economy, music is an industry that can grow—providing jazz and jobs, filling concerts and coffers, and keeping Alberta the best place to both live and work.
-It’s poised to thrive alongside and enhance other upcoming provincial industries such as gaming, filmmaking, and live experiences.
-Se we’re preparing to give it a push forward.
+Music is poised to thrive alongside and enhance other upcoming provincial industries such as gaming, filmmaking, and live experiences.
+So we’re preparing to give it a push forward.

 Music cities are